 This homemade apple pie is extra easy if you use premade pie crusts, but feel free to make your own pie crust if you have the time.
 The simple but delicious pie filling of sliced apples, sugar, and spices doesn't require any cooking before you bake the pie.
 Use flour or cornstarch to thicken the filling and help prevent a soggy bottom crust.

-- 5 to 6 baking apples (such as Cortland, Empire, or Granny Smith)
+5 to 6 medium baking apples, such as Cortland, Empire, or Granny Smith

-- Optional: 1 egg beaten with 1 tablespoon milk or water
+1 large egg beaten with 1 tablespoon milk or water, optional

 Gather the ingredients.